wootje/free-internet-radio/README.md

 1. Download the repo as ZIP or download only the PHP bootstrap install script (releases).

-2. Ccopy the " bootstrp.php" file to the root of your webserver.
+2. Copy the " bootstrap.php" file to the root of your webserver.

 3. Open "https://<your server dns name>/bootstrap.php".